hsmint/ERICA_DiscordBot_Whale/README.md

 To invite discord bot to your channel click below

-* [ERICA_DiscordBot-Whale](https://discordapp.com/oauth2/authorize?client_id=648062744389484565&permissions=8&scope=bot)(Recommend giving administrator, if not, function or part of function may not work)
+* [ERICA_DiscordBot-Whale](https://discordapp.com/oauth2/authorize?client_id=648062744389484565&permissions=8&scope=bot)(Recommend giving administrator.
+If not, function or part of function may not work)